gcglinton/github-docs/FSDH_GitHub_Strategy.md

 ---

 This strategy ensures that FSDH leverages the collaborative power of GitHub while maintaining the security and integrity of sensitive components through Azure DevOps, with a strong emphasis on protecting personal information, complying with privacy impact assessments, and integrating SecDevOps practices.
-The transition to a GitOps model will further enhance the efficiency, consistency, and reliability of our development and deployment processes.